swiftlang/swift/docs/ABIStabilityManifesto.md

 Invoking a non-final instance method involves calling a function that is not known at compile time: it must be resolved at run time.
 This is solved through the use of a *vtable*, or virtual method table (so called because overridable methods are also known as "virtual" methods).
 A *vtable* is a table of function pointers to a class or subclass's implementation of overridable methods.
 If the vtable is determined to be part of ABI, it needs a layout algorithm that also provides flexibility for library evolution.

-Alternatively, we may decide to perform inter-module calls through opaque *thunks*, or compiler-created intermediary functions, which then perform either direct or vtable dispatch as needed [[SR-xxxx]()].
+Alternatively, we may decide to perform inter-module calls through opaque *thunks*, or compiler-created intermediary functions, which then perform either direct or vtable dispatch as needed [[SR-3928](https://bugs.swift.org/browse/SR-3928)].
 This enables greater library evolution without breaking binary compatibility by allowing internal class hierarchies to change.
 This would also unify non-final method dispatch between open and non-open classes while still allowing for aggressive compiler optimizations like de-virtualization for non-open classes.
 This approach would make vtables not be ABI, as that part of the type metadata would effectively be opaque to another module.

 ### Protocol and Existential Metadata